Michael Moran (music producer)

-Biography
+Early life and education

+Moran was born 4 March 1948 in Leeds, West Riding of Yorkshire, England.

 Moran studied at the Royal College of Music in London prior to becoming a session musician and a composer and arranger.

+Career

-His work in the latter field includes scoring music for such HandMade Films productions as Time Bandits (1981), The Missionary (1982) and Water (1985).
-His other film scores included Bloodbath at the House of Death (1984), The Turnaround (1995), A Fox's Tale (2008), Blessed (2008) and A Thousand Kisses Deep (2011), as well as arranging the score to Death Wish 3 (1985), and his TV work includes providing music for Strangers (1978), Harry's Game (1982), The Bombmaker (2001) and Sherlock: Case of Evil (2002).
+Moran's work includes writing the scores for such HandMade Films productions as Time Bandits (1981), The Missionary (1982) and Water (1985).
+His other film scores included Bloodbath at the House of Death (1984), The Turnaround (1995), A Fox's Tale (2008), Blessed (2008) and A Thousand Kisses Deep (2011), as well as arranging the score to Death Wish 3 (1985), and his TV work includes providing music for Strangers (1978), Harry's Game (1982), Taggart (1985), The Bombmaker (2001), and Sherlock: Case of Evil (2002).
 He also played with the Ian Gillan Band.

 "Rock Bottom", which he wrote in partnership with Lynsey de Paul, was the UK entry in the Eurovision Song Contest 1977, and put him in the spotlight for the first time.
 Although leading early on in the voting, the song eventually came second in the contest.
 Nevertheless, it went on to become a Top 20 hit in many European countries including France, Germany, Austria and Switzerland, where it reached the top of their singles chart.
 It was more successful in Continental Europe than in the United Kingdom and was also covered by many local artists in a number of different languages.

-De Paul and Moran went on to write a number of songs such as "Let Your Body Go Downtown", a UK Top 40 hit for the Martyn Ford Orchestra, and the follow-up "Going to a Disco", as well as "Without You" and "Now and Then", which appeared on the de Paul albums Tigers and Fireflies (1979) and Just a Little Time (1994) respectively.
+De Paul and Moran continued their successful songwriting partnership, notably writing "Let Your Body Go Downtown", a UK Top 40 hit for the Martyn Ford Orchestra, and the follow-up single "Going to a Disco", as well as the songs "Without You" and "Now and Then", which appeared on the de Paul albums Tigers and Fireflies (1979) and Just a Little Time (1994) respectively.